conghaozhou/conghaozhou.github.io/_pages/about.md

 Open Position
 ======
 I am seeking motivated Ph.D. / Master / undergraduate students to join our team and conduct research in the areas of Network Intelligence and Immersive Communications for 6G.
-If you are interested, feel free to reach out to me by email: zhouconghao AT xidian DOT edu DOT cn.
+If you are interested, feel free to reach out to me by email: **zhouconghao AT xidian DOT edu DOT cn**.

 News
 ======